angeldong0826/geometry-dash/PROPOSAL.md

 system" that determines how scores work.
-For example, it could depend on how far the player traveled, etc. For the final week, I plan to "beautify" my game, where I would make the UI look nice and add features like a timer, simple decorations along the way of the game, etc. If I end up having extra time, I also plan on implementing background music to the game and maybe a "sound system" that corresponds to the user's key press.
+For example, it could depend on how far the player traveled, etc. For the final week, I plan to "beautify" my game, where I would make the UI look nice and maybe something like adding simple decorations along the way of the game.
+If I end up having extra time, I also plan on implementing background music to the game and maybe a "sound system" that corresponds to the user's key press.